kdruken/checker-webapp/README.md

-# nci_checker_tool
+# GA Geohack 2016

-A tool to check compliance and compatibility of files with NCI's software products
+A visualization tool for the GA Marine Tracers DB